SharinaS/Cloud-Engineering-Fundamentals/databases.md

 A way to do business intelligence, or data warehousing in the cloud.

+Redshift is a **cloud data warehouse**.

+* You create a data warehouse with a set of nodes, which are referred to as a *cluster*.

 Used for online analytics processing - [OLAP](#OLTP-vs-OLAP)

 ## Overview